 The commercial real estate focused Funds' strategies generally target institutional-grade, income-producing commercial office, and industrial properties.
 For these Funds, LCM seeks to invest in properties that have stable tenant histories with tenants across different industries and markets to provide diversification.
-Other Funds look for opportunities in vacation property, development opportunities in qualified opportunity zones as well as mezzanine debt.
+Other Funds look for opportunities in vacation property, multifamily and other development opportunities including development opportunities in qualified opportunity zones, oil and gas and mezzanine debt.
 A Fund may employ leverage and also may utilize special purpose investment vehicles and/or joint ventures should the manager reasonably determine that such investment structures are appropriate.